Have you ever thought about using Gamification for Human Resources procedures?

-The implementaion of game dynamics can begin from the moment a candidate applies for a certain position.
-As a matter of fact, gamification has spread to the recruiting and career services industries where it’s used to garner interest in job openings, provide preview of applicant’s future performance and further motivate candidates to commit with the interview process, among other things.
+The implementation of game dynamics can begin from the moment a candidate applies for a certain position.
+As a matter of fact, gamification has spread to the recruiting and career services industries where it’s used to garner interest in job openings, provide a preview of applicant’s future performance and further motivate candidates to commit with the interview process, among other things.

-The conventional norms of resumes, emails and calendar invites are being replaced by software support platforms designed to make the recruitment process more entertaining and engaging for candidates.
+The conventional norms of resumes, emails, and calendar invites are being replaced by software support platforms designed to make the recruitment process more entertaining and engaging for candidates.